nhn/tui.calendar/docs/en/apis/options.md

 #### Using user-defined time zone offset calculator

-The `customOffsetCalculator` should calculate the offset difference between the given time zone and UTC in a user-defined method and return it in minutes.
-For example, if the time zone name is `'Asia/Seoul'`, it is `UTC +9`, so `540` should be returned.
+The `customOffsetCalculator` must calculate the offset difference between the given time zone and UTC in a user-defined method and return it in minutes.
+For example, if the time zone name is `'Asia/Seoul'`, it is `UTC +9`, so `540` must be returned.

 If the `customOffsetCalculator` is defined, the calendar uses this calculator for all logic that calculates the time zone.
-Otherwise, there is no need to define this option except for special cases because the calendar basically uses the [`Intl.DateTimeFormat` API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat).
+Otherwise, there is no need to define this option except for special cases because the calendar uses the [`Intl.DateTimeFormat` API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat) by default.

 It is recommended not to use the `customOffsetCalculator` option unless there are special cases such as using a separate library to support older browsers.